prakash-pg/ESP8266-with-Jetson-Nano/README.md

 # ESP8266-with-Jetson-Nano

-Triggering an alarm using ESP 8266, Jetson Nano Module, and a relay by implementing the MQTT protocol based on real-time streaming from CCTV cameras.
+Triggering an alarm using ESP 8266, Jetson Nano Module, and a relay by Implementing the MQTT protocol based on real-time streaming from CCTV cameras.